qmk/qmk_firmware/docs/feature_bluetooth.md

 ## Bluetooth Known Supported Hardware

 Currently Bluetooth support is limited to AVR based chips.
-For Bluetooth 2.1 Qmk has support for RN-42 HID Firmware and Bluefruit EZ-Key the later of which is not produced anymore.
-For more recent BLE protocols currently only the Adafruit Bluefruit SPI friend is directly supported.
+For Bluetooth 2.1, QMK has support for RN-42 modules and the Bluefruit EZ-Key, the latter of which is not produced anymore.
+For more recent BLE protocols, currently only the Adafruit Bluefruit SPI Friend is directly supported.
 BLE is needed to connect to iOS devices.
-Note iOS does not support Mouse Input.
+Note iOS does not support mouse input.

 |Board                                                           |Bluetooth Protocol          |Connection Type |rules.mk                   |Bluetooth Chip|
 |----------------------------------------------------------------|----------------------------|----------------|---------------------------|--------------|